maheshsabnis/Angular_MFE_Micro-Frontend/readme.md

 - Navigate to customer-mf directory  and create a project

-ng g app auth-mfe --skip-tests --routing
+ng g app customer-mfe --skip-tests --routing